microsoft/federal-ai-services/README.md

 * Azure OpenAI Integration: Utilizes Azure OpenAI with GPT-4 chat completions as the first, upcoming endpoint.
 * Security Best Practices: Includes security measures and reporting processes to ensure the safety and integrity of the AI applications.

-## TO DO:
+Completed:
-* Scaffold Azure Functions Project
+* Scaffold Azure Function Project

+WIP:
 * Implement AzureOpenAI Endpoint with content safety and input sanitization

+TO DO:
 * Implement a RAG Endpoint with data governance
+* More AI Integrations!

 ## Contributing